industrial-edge/S7-Connector-data-handling-getting-started/README.md

 ### Overview

-This application example describes the implementation and usage of the Flow Creator using the example of a sinusoidal wave.
+This application example describes the implementation and usage of the Common configurator and IIH essentials using the example of an asset model.

 ![Use Case](docs/graphics/DataFlow.PNG)

 ### General task

 The application read and write some data of the PLC.
-The data is published via SIMATIC S7 Connector and Databus where the Flow Creator can retrieve the data.
-First, the SIMATIC S7 Connector and the Databus must be configured.
-Afterwards it is possible to subscribe the different topics in the Flow Creator and edit, filter and display the messages which obtain the PLC Data information.
-The data can be visualized with different graphics such as charts, gauge or forms.
+The data is published via SIMATIC S7 Connector and Databus where the IIH essential can retrive the data.
+First, the SIMATIC S7 Connector, Databus and Common configurator  must be configured.
+Afterwards it is possible to add the varaibles in asset, And in the storage data to see the asset variables, which obtain the PLC Data information.
+The data can be visualized with graphical structure.

 ## Requirements